 What If the Police Refuse to Amend the Report?

-If the case reaches court, the account can still be challenged through witness testimony, expert analysis, and other proof.
-Courts do not have to accept the conclusions at face value.
+If the case reaches court, the report can be challenged through witness testimony, expert analysis, and other proof.
+Courts do not have to accept its conclusions at face value.